Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 Now, these are excellent recommendations, obviously.

-Okay, I assume that they were.
+Okay, I assumed that they were.

-But then the second one is organizations should consider early interventions before incidents escalate into violence.
+But then the second one is: organizations should consider early interventions before incidents escalate into violence.

 Such as?